gsoft-inc/sg-eslint/README.md

 The following core configurations are provided:

 -   [recommended](/packages/recommended/index.js): Use this for anything written with the latest ECMAScript specifications.
 -   [react](/packages/react/index.js): Use this for React projects.

 We also provides the following optionnal configurations, which can be used on top of the core configurations:

 -   [sort-imports](/packages/sort-imports): Use this to sort your imports with ESLint.
 -   [lodash](/packages/lodash/index.js): Use this for projects that use lodash.
 -   [strict](/packages/strict/index.js): Use this for projects that wants to prohibits some syntax.
+-   [typescript](/packages/typescript/index.js): Use this for projects that use typescript.

 ### Plugin-Provided Rules

 Sharegate's plugin provides the following custom rules, which are included as appropriate in all core linting configs:

 -   [prefer-cx](packages/rules/docs/rules/prefer-cx.md): Prefer cx over classnames as the name of classnames imports.
 -   [restrict-full-import](packages/rules/docs/rules/restrict-full-import.md): Prevent importing the entirety of a package.
 -   [semantic-ui-button-has-type](packages/rules/docs/rules/semantic-ui-button-has-type.md): Prevent usage of Semantic UI's `Button` elements without an explicit `type` attribute.
 -   [strict-css-modules-names](packages/rules/docs/rules/strict-css-modules-names.md): CSS modules should have the same file name (minus the file extension) as the scoped component and be located in the same folder.

 ## Maintainers